-Last July, Global Impact’s Board was honored to receive the Center for Nonprofit Advancement 2018 Board Leadership Award.
+In July of 2018, Global Impact’s Board was honored to receive the Center for Nonprofit Advancement 2018 Board Leadership Award.
 The award recognizes exceptional effort of nonprofit Boards of Directors in the Washington metropolitan area.
 Here’s some insight into Global Impact’s Board and how its members work together with executive leadership, as well as some takeaways for anyone looking to build or strengthen their own Board.

 A look at Global Impact’s Board